 MIS-C is a multisystem inflammatory syndrome in children, which is a severe post-COVID inflammatory disorder in children that is frequently associated with complications such as cardiac dysfunction, coronary aneurysms, thrombosis, and multi-organ dysfunction.

 MIS-C should be suspected in children with fever for more than three days with clinical manifestations like rash, bilateral non-purulent conjunctivitis, diarrhea, vomiting or abdominal bleeding, abdominal pain, respiratory distress, or shock, especially if the child had contacted with COVID-19 patient in the past 1-2 months or had acute COVID infection.
+Also, before diagnosing MIS-C, bacterial sepsis, tropical fevers like dengue, enteric fever, malaria, and toxic shock syndrome should be ruled out.

 Usually, the outcomes of COVID in pediatric patients are good.
 Deaths may occur occasionally.
 Dead body disposal for children dying due to COVID should be streamlined; the principles are the same as those for adults.
 Availability of pediatric size bags should be ensured.
 Cremation services should be equipped and sensitized to handle the bodies of the children.